peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.EFloat ToEFloat(
         PeterO.Numbers.EContext ctx);

-Converts this rational number to a binary floating-point number and rounds that result to the given precision.
+Converts this rational number to a binary floating-point number and rounds that result to the specified precision.

 <b>Parameters:</b>